SebLKMa/cv/realsense/README.md

 ```
 Project 2 lines from these to points until the 2 lines meet (at an object in line of sight).
 Where the 2 lines intersect at a 3D Point (x, y, z).
+"*Given a point from an image, where is the outgoing ray (line of sight) point to ?*".
+This concept is best explained by [Shree Nayar](https://www.youtube.com/watch?v=hUVyDabn1Mg).